 - The room was very clean.
 The TV was a bit tricky to get turned on, we thought ours was broken the first night.
 Side note, they interestingly enough have a “Needs Repair” card which you can fill out and place on the door handle outside your door.

 - The glass shower wall is not set in place.
 It’s very easy to bump it while showering and get water all over your bathroom floor, which we did several times.

-- The hotel was just across from the Ferrovia – Train Station and water bus stop, making it very easy to get anywhere in Venice.
+- The hotel was just across from the Venezia Santa Lucia Railway Station and the Ferrovia water bus stop for the Vaporetto, making it very easy to get anywhere in Venice.

 - We only ate breakfast at the hotel, so we can only speak to their breakfast spread.
 They offered up a buffet of pastries, slightly runny eggs, crisp bacon, fresh fruits, and a few kinds of cereal.
 All of this was definitely enough to get your day going and keep you filled through until lunch.

 - During the summer months, the Sky Lounge can get very hot during the afternoon.
 If you can snag a table with an umbrella, definitely do that.
 Once the sun goes down there are more people and is more difficult to get a table with a good view of the Grand Canal.

 - The staff was friendly, although professional, and very accommodating.
 The only issue we had with the staff was on our departure day.
 About three hours before our scheduled checkout, we were sitting out on the terrace when we heard our door open.
 Two hotel staff members came in and were randomly measuring a storage chest that was in the room’s walkway.
 They did not let us know about this ahead of time and they didn’t seem to think anything of it.
 They were in and out in about 10 minutes, but still… it was odd.